Getting Started with Kavi Software

 Chapter 4.
 Roles and Responsibilities

-Distributing the Work of Maintaining an Organization's Web Site
+Distributing the Work of Maintaining Your Organization's Website

-Some organization's are small and new enough that their web sites can be managed by a single person, but this is rare.
-For most organizations, it makes sense to distribute the responsibilities for updating information out to many people.
+Some organization's are small and new enough that their websites can be managed by a single person, but this is rare.
+For most organizations, it makes sense to distribute the responsibility of maintaining website information among a pool of administrators, moderators, Group Chairs and other people .
 This document describes some of the ways Kavi products have anticipated the need to share responsibility for managing an organization's information.

 All Kavi products make a distinction between the general public, organization members, and staff or administrators.
-Some allow for much more extensive divisions of responsibility.
-The duties described below are only those most common to all Kavi products and organizations, not all those possible or in use by this organization.
+Some products are designed especially to support extensive divisions of responsibility.
+The duties described below are only those most common to all Kavi products and organizations, not all that may be possible or all that may be in use in your organization.

 Back to top